polychromatic/polychromatic-docs/pages/roadmap.md

 class: docs

 roadmap:
-    - name: v0.6.0 - Lots of overhauls
+    - name: v0.7.0 - Lots of overhauls
-      desc: It's been a slow journey, but the application had a redesign both visually and internally so it's easier to maintain for the growing number of devices and features.
+      desc: The application got a redesign both visually and internally so it's easier to maintain for the growing number of devices and features.
-            <br><br>
-            v0.6.1 marks the release of consolidated and polished progress since v0.3.12.
+            This consolidates and polishes all progress since v0.3.12.
       checked: true
       completed:
         - New command line utility